vicenteherrera/kubernetes_tutorial/docs/03_infra_terraform.md

 ## 3. Provision infrastructure with Terraform

 We will store the infrastructure state in the volume storage created previously, so any other person trying to work with this infrastructure will have access to it.
-Also when executing changes, the state will be locked, preveting other users to try to change infrastructure at the same time.
+Also when executing changes, the state will be locked, preventing other users to try to change infrastructure at the same time.

 Change to the `infra` directory.
 You will find several files and folders: